Overview

 Mandate

-The Public Security Indigenous Advisory Committee will:
+The Public Security Indigenous Advisory Committee is focused on policing matters affecting Indigenous peoples within their communities.

 Committee members